Residential Living is committed to your academic success. We assist

 programs which assist you in developing and enhancing study skills.

-One of our best known academic support programs is the Freshman Interest Groups (FIGs).
+One of our best known academic support programs is the Living Learning Communities (LLCs).
 Another academic program is called ACES (Achieving Career Exploration through Service).

 The residence hall Study Buddy program, started in fall 1999, makes